In addition to the bibliography below, you can view and download reading material here.

 Cosmos Publishing 2016

-The Izmit Massacres of 1920-21 were massacres perpetrated by Kemalist forces on Greek communities in the region east of Istanbul historically known as Nicomedia.
+The Izmit Massacres were a series of massacres perpetrated by Kemalist forces on Greek communities in the region east of Istanbul historically known as Bithynia between 1920-1921.
 According to one report, at least 32 Greek villages were looted or burned and more than 12,000 Greeks were massacred.

 In March of 1921, journalist Kostas Faltaits arrived in Asia Minor (today’s Turkey) sent by newspaper Embros to cover Greece’s movements in the Greco-Turkish War.
 By the time he arrived in the region of Nicomedia (today’s İzmit) - a region inhabited by a large number of Greek, Armenian and Circassian communities - Kemalist forces had already set fire to many of the surrounding towns and villages, leaving behind a trail of death and destruction.
 Faltaits came face to face with the fleeing survivors of these massacres, and was able to collect these valuable and graphic eye-witness testimonies which were published in both Greek and French at the time.
 Their stories include the mass burning of civilians in their churches and homes, rape and sexual torture of women, and the burning of children alive.
 The book also includes the observations of the Armenian Metropolitan of Nicomedia, Stephan Hovakimian.